 We turned around.

 “It’s gettin late so ye can stick around fer the night.
 But don’t come ta me looking fer food!
-Hard enough ta feed myself these days.” said the old elf, turning his back on us and shutting the door to the shack.
+Hard enough ta feed myself these days,” said the old elf, turning his back on us and shutting the door to the shack.

 We looked at Kai and he shrugged.
 We decided to stay the night on the mountaintop, mostly because Lily had wanted to see the sunset from up here.
-We made camp and sat down to watch the rays of light dancing around the skies, bouncing off the thin clouds and mists and painting the already beautiful mountain scenery with brilliant hues of red and gold.
+We made camp and sat down to watch the rays of light dance across the skies, bounce off the thin clouds and mists, and paint the already beautiful mountain scenery with brilliant hues of red and gold.

 The grumpy old elf ended up joining us at night after he caught the scent of Kai’s cooking.
 Kai took out some wine from his storage, at which point the elf’s eyes started glittering and we all began drinking.

 We ended up chatting with the elf for hours.
 He told us some of the stories from his younger days and we told him some of ours.
 He waved us goodbye and went inside the shack while we settled down for the night.

 I glanced at Lily, whose head had rolled out of the sleeping bag while she slept.
 I felt a lot of things as I stared at her face.
 I wanted to protect her, to guard her, to keep her safe.
 Because for better or for worse, I cared about her.
 She already seemed like family to me.
 A little sister, just like...
 Yunni.

 I looked over at Runir, who was curled up into a ball due to the cold, mountain air.
 My gaze drifted to Kai, who was lying on his back next to the campfire, just like he always did.

 Did I think of them as family?
 Were they like little brothers to me, the way Jeffi had been?
 I didn’t know the answers to any of these questions so I closed my eyes and lay down the way Kai always did.

 It was surprisingly helpful.